José Suárez (baseball, born 1998)

-José Rances Suárez Quintero (born January 3, 1998), nicknamed "El Demente," is a Venezuelan professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
+José Rances Suárez Quintero (born January 3, 1998) is a Venezuelan professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels.

 A native of Naguanagua, Venezuela, Suárez signed with the Angels as an international free agent at the age of 16 in 2014.
-After spending five seasons in the Angels farm system, he made his major league debut in 2019.
+After spending five seasons in the Angels farm system, he made his MLB debut in 2019.
 On September 4, 2021, Suárez threw the first complete game of his career.
 In 2022, he accumulated over 100 innings pitched for the first time in his major league career.

 Career

+Los Angeles Angels

-Suárez signed with the Los Angeles Angels as an international free agent in July 2014.
+Suárez signed with the Los Angeles Angels as an international free agent on July 3, 2014.
 He spent his first professional season in 2015 with the Dominican Summer League Angels and Arizona League Angels, compiling a combined 3-3 record and 2.97 ERA in 15 games (13 starts).
 In 2016, he pitched for the Arizona League Angels and Orem Owlz where he was 1-4 with a 4.84 ERA in 12 games (six starts).

 Suárez played 2017 with the Arizona League Angels and Burlington Bees where he pitched to a combined 6-1 record and 3.28 ERA in 15 starts.
 He started 2018 with the Inland Empire 66ers and was promoted to the Mobile BayBears and Salt Lake Bees during the season.
 In 26 starts between the three clubs, he pitched to a 3-6 record with 3.92 ERA.